IBM/SalesEnablement-Z-Db2-DataInsights-L3/docs/BA/Develop.md

 The **column discriminator** report is very helpful in identifying the features in the **CHURN** dataset that are most significant in determining *similarity* or *dissimilarity* between records.

-Pay particular attention to the **Column discriminator scores** for each of the columns in the SQL Data Insights model. *The chart shows the relative importance of each column in semantically distinguishing a customer record from other records.* It shows that the following four columns are the most influential.
+Pay particular attention to the **Column discriminator scores** for each of the columns in the SQL Data Insights model. *The chart shows the relative importance of each column in semantically distinguishing a customer record from other records.* It shows that the following four columns are the most influential:

 - **TOTALCHARGES**

 - **PAYMENTMETHOD**